boehmerst/hdl_flow/README.md

 use the following command to get help compile --help

-use the following command to build dependencies and compile the source using modelsim compile -e -c --tc=modelsim compile -make
+use the following commands to build dependencies and compile the sources using modelsim compile -e -c --tc=modelsim compile -make